ge-high-assurance/RACK/assist/README.md

 ## ASSIST-RACKLIB -- RACK library

- The ASSIST-RACKLIB is a library of (primarily Prolog) functionality that can be used to work with RACK RDF, Owl, and triple-store databases to develop related functionality.
+ The ASSIST-RACKLIB is a library of (primarily Prolog) functionality that can be used to work with RACK RDF, OWL, and triple-store databases to develop related functionality.
 The ASSIST-RACKLIB is used by ASSIST-DI and ASSIST-DV and could be used for development of other tools in this space.